cooper/ferret/doc/Functions.md

 # Functions

-In Ferret, all named functions and methods are implemented transparently as [events](https://github.com/cooper/evented-object).
+In Ferret, all named functions and methods are implemented transparently as **events**.
 This means that for every function or method name, any number of responders may exist, each of which accepts its own arguments and spits out its own return values.
 The result is that Ferret libraries and programs are extremely extensible.

 ### Function vs Event

-Technically, a *Function* (with a capital F, as in an object of type Function) is the same as in many other languages - a group of statements which accepts zero or more values as input and returns zero or more values as output.
+Technically, a *Function* (with a capital F) is the same as in many other languages - a group of statements which accepts zero or more values as input and returns zero or more values as output.
 An *Event*, on the other hand, is a collection of Functions hidden behind a single name.

-However, because all named functions (`func NAME {}`) and methods (`method NAME {}`, `hook NAME`) are implemented as events, the word *function* is usually used to describe events.
+However, because all named functions (`func NAME {}`) and methods (`method NAME {}`, `operator OP {}`, `hook NAME`) are implemented as events, the word *function* is usually used to describe events.
 The only way you can create a true Function is with an inline or anonymous function (`func {}` without a name).

 The *Code* type represents something callable.
 Events as well as anonymous functions conform to it.